mihir224/deep-scene/README.md

 # Deepfake Detection using Deep Learning

 Detects deepfake images using a custom CNN (Meso4) trained on a real/fake face dataset.
-The system exposes a Flask REST API and a React-based web UI where users can upload an image and get a real-time prediction. **This was my undergrad final year major project.**
+The system exposes a Flask REST API and a React-based web UI where users can upload an image and get a real-time prediction. **This was my undergrad final year project.**

 ## Project Structure